mariusbancila/moneycpp/README.md

 * rounding algorithms - that specify how values are rounded, and policies - that specify how monetary values are rounded using a rounding algorithm

 ## Library API
+### Monetary values

+A monetary value has two dimensions: the actual amount and the currency that it represents.
+A monetary value is represented by `money` class.
-The following are examples for using the library:
+The following are examples for working with monetary values:

 ```cpp
 // create and operate with money values